spencerbraun/stats_notes/CS230/Deep_Learning.md

 * Gradient checking for debugging and verification.
 Take all parameters W, b, concatenate and reshape into a big vector $\theta$.
 Take the dW, db, etc into a big vector $d\theta$.
 * $J(\theta) = J(\theta_1, \theta_2,...)$.
 For each i, $d\theta_{approx}[i] = \frac{J(\theta_1,...,\theta_i + \epsilon,...) - J(\theta_1,...,\theta_i - \epsilon,...)}{2\epsilon} \approx d\theta[i] = \frac{\partial J}{\partial \theta_i}$
 * We take $\frac{||d\theta_{approx} - d\theta||_2}{||d\theta||_2 + ||d\theta||_2} \approx 10^{-7}$ is a good range for the approximation to be close to the expected gradient.
 If it climbs to $10^{-3}$, should be cause for worry.
 * This is not used for training, just debugging - backprop is reserved for actual training.
+Remember need to include any regularization in checking, doesn't work with dropout.
 * If algorithm fails grad check, look at components, see which have the largest differences.
 Remember if you included regularization, you need to include it in the grad check (note this won’t work for dropout since it is randomized).
 Run at random initialization, then try again after some training since the problem may be cause by extremely small weights that will grow over time.

 ### Module 2 - Optimization Algorithms